What is plagiarism?

 The reputation of the entire university is on the line if they allow students to plagiarise.
 With social media traveling as quickly as it does, the story circulates as soon as plagiarism takes place.

 Future students, who spend thousands of pounds on university tuitions, might not want to attend a university with bad reputation, and so universities should strive to reduce plagiarism within their premises.

 9 ways to avoid plagiarism

-Reading from multiple sources will mean you widen your vision and have much better idea on a specific subject.
-Limiting yourself to only once source will mean you don’t have much to write, or enough knowledge to formulate your own ideas.
+Reading from multiple sources will mean you widen your vision and have a much better idea of a specific subject.
+Limiting yourself to only one source will mean you don’t have much to write, or enough knowledge to formulate your own ideas.